Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Experimental Methods

-The object dataset is painted with three coats of thermochromic paint (Elmers), which changes color from purple (cold) to pink (hot) with temperature.
-The objects are placed in a fridge and cooled to 3.5$^{\circ}$C until the purple color is opaque and visually consistent, usually 15 minutes.
-Prior to running the experiment, the membrane is heated to temperatures ranging from 70$^{\circ}$C-100$^{\circ}$C with a heat gun.
+We paint the object dataset with three coats of thermochromic paint (Elmers), which changes color from purple (cold) to pink (hot) with temperature.
+The objects are cooled to 3.5$^{\circ}$C until the purple color is opaque.
+The membrane is then heated to 70$^{\circ}$C-100$^{\circ}$C with a heat gun.
 The precise temperature of the membrane and contact time is tuned per object to prevent noise from thermal radiation; the chosen temperature prevents color change when the object is within 1 mm of the membrane, but enables color change when contact occurs.
-The temperatures and contact time vary per object because each object has a different specific heat capacity, which governs the temperature at which the thermochromic paint changes color (Table \ref{tab:gt_params}).
+The temperatures and contact time vary per object because each object has a different specific heat capacity (Table \ref{tab:gt_params}).
 We monitor the spatial uniformity of the membrane and object temperature with a FLIR thermal camera.

-When the cooled object makes contact with the heated membrane, the thermochromic paint changes color where contact occurs.
-The object is then scanned with a high-resolution 3D scanner (Space Spider, Artec), with an accuracy of 0.05mm.
-The 3D scan of the object is then thresholded by color to determine the contact patch geometry.

-We make the following two assumptions for this ground truth method: \begin{enumerate} \item Because all of the objects are relatively more rigid than the soft membrane, we assume that the object does not deform when contact occurs, so the scan of the object geometry is equivalent to the contact patch geometry. \item This method captures the maximum contact patch, which we assume to occur when the membrane is at its highest deformation during its interaction with the object. \end{enumerate}
+The thermochromic paint changes color where contact occurs.
+We scan the object with a high-resolution 3D scanner (Space Spider, Artec) and threshold the scan by color to produce the ground-truth contact patch.
+This method captures the maximum contact patch, which we assume to occur when the membrane is at its highest deformation during its interaction with the object.